starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>What is the difference between an NFT and a fungible token?</summary>
+  <summary>What is the difference between a NFT and a fungible token?</summary>
     <ul>
       <li>
         NFTs are unique digital asset like artworks and collectibles.
 Non fungible tokens are not interchangeable